 - Provide students with timely feedback

-- Provide student assistance.
+- Provide Student Assistance

 - Refer students to student support services

-- Accommodate special needs students
+- Accommodate the unique needs of all students

 - Maintain academic and student records as required by the institution and comply with the requirements for reports and meeting deadlines as established.

 - Participate in program review and assessment activities; utilize outcomes assessment to improve learning/instruction

 - Participate in committees, extra and co-curricular activities.

 - Participate in faculty and self-evaluation processes, including continuous improvement efforts